ShanmukhiKairuppala/ShanmukhiKairuppala/README.md

 - 💬 Ask me about ...-->
 <!--- 📫 How to reach me: ...
 - 😄 Pronouns: ...-->
-- ⚡ Fun fact: I'm an aesthete and loves to paint:)🎨🖌️!
+- ⚡ Fun fact: I'm an aesthete and love to paint ;)🎨🖌️!

 ###  Connect with me:
 <!--**[Twitter](https://twitter.com/Sirious_19)**